phoenixprojectsoftware/HL1-Games/README.md

 Reporting Issues
 ----------------

-If you encounter a bug while using Source 1 games, first search the [issue list](https://github.com/ValveSoftware/Source-1-Games/issues) to see if it has already been reported.
+If you encounter a bug while using Half-Life1 games, first search the [issue list](https://github.com/phoenixprojectsoftware/issues) to see if it has already been reported.
 Include closed issues in your search.

 If it has not been reported, create a new issue with at least the following information:

-- which game you're reporting the bug on (TF2, CS:S, all)
+- which game you're reporting the bug on (ZAMNHL, ZAMNHLMP, LADA, all)
 - a short, descriptive title;
 - a detailed description of the issue, including any output from the command line;
 - steps for reproducing the issue; and